llucbrell/audrey2/readme.md

 ## Printing

-Audrey doesn't print nothing till "adrey.debug()" call.
+Audrey doesn't print nothing untill "adrey.debug()" call.
 And then everything it's printed with your custom choices.
-Audrey also has two methods to inject data into it.
-As if it was "console.log()" but doesn't print it till the debug call and when it does, print it in the body.
+Audrey has two methods to inject data.
+As if it was "console.log()" printing into the body.
+Or by assignation of the values in the custom-object (view).
 Look at customization for details.

+Example
 ```js
 //write on the same line
 audrey.write(data);